 Companionship provides an opportunity to tear ourselves away from screens and to move our bodies, not only via team sports but also through gentle activity such as bush walking, yoga or gardening.
 Studies have linked high levels of social media use with negative effects on well-being such as anxiety, depression, lower self-esteem and poor quality of sleep.
 Too much television is no better, with research classifying high levels of binge-watching as a minor addiction, used by those with depression or social isolation as a distraction.
 Keeping active is so important for both our physical and mental health, as physical exercise improves our mood and promotes good sleeping patterns.

 Learning new skills

 Everyone has their own unique talents, and companionship is one way that we can learn more about ourselves, each other as well as developing new skills such as cooking, music, computer skills, sports and social skills.
 Learning keeps our minds active, enriches our lives, boosts our sense of purpose and opens up new opportunities to be explored.
 Plus, research shows that learning throughout our adult lives can improve and maintain our mental well-being, as it builds our self-confidence, satisfaction and self-esteem.

-At Like Family, we are on a activity to end social isolation and loneliness due to illness, disability or ageing.
-We understand the importance of companionship, and offer carefully vetted Social Carers with a wide range of skills located throughout the greater Sydney region, Newcastle and Central Coast New South Wales.
+At Like Family, we are on a mission to end social isolation and loneliness due to illness, disability or ageing.
+We understand the importance of companionship, and offer carefully vetted Social Carers with a wide range of skills.
 If you or someone close to you need companionship, an event buddy or just a friendly face to assist with household chores, gardening or cooking, Like Family can match you with someone in your local area who matches your interests and requirements.
-Sign up now to take advantage of our affordable $40 per hour flat rate including weekends and public holidays and see for yourself why we have over fifty 5-star ratings on Google.
+Sign up now to take advantage of our affordable flat rates and see for yourself why we have over 100 5-star ratings on Google.